 Chichen Itza and Cenote Dip

-the western side of the Temple.
-In the Spring and Autumn Equinox thousands of people come to Chichen Itza to see one of the most interesting aspects of this temple
+located on the western side of the Temple.
+In the Spring and Autumn Equinox thousands of people come to Chichen Itza to see one of the most interesting aspects

 particular seemed to follow the path of the planet Venus, easily visible in the sky.

 Even though our visit to Chichen Itza was in late January, it was very hot so we recommend taking drinking water along and taking your time.